 The Canadian Centre

-In keeping with goals of AEI, the primary therapeutic approach at the Centre is based on Rational Emotive Behaviour Therapy (REBT).
+In keeping with goals of International Association for Rational Emotive Behaviour Therapy and other training centres like the Albert Ellis Institute, the primary therapeutic approach at the Centre is based on Rational Emotive Behaviour Therapy (REBT).
 REBT is considered the first form of cognitive therapy, developed by Dr. Ellis in the 1950's.
 Today there are several approaches within the cognitive behavioural tradition, of which, REBT has been said to be the most influential.
-REBT is evidence influenced and a distinctive form of cognitive based therapy.
-REBT has become widely accepted as an effective intervention for a number of disorders and emotional and behavioural disturbances.
+REBT is evidence-influenced and a distinctive form of cognitive therapy.
+REBT has become widely accepted as an effective intervention for several disorders and emotional and behavioural disturbances.

 Dr. Ellis developed REBT from a desire to provide his clients with a more efficient means of resolving disturbances.
-REBT teaches individuals how to change self defeating thoughts, behaviours and emotions into healthier life enhancing alternatives.
+REBT teaches individuals how to change self-defeating thoughts, behaviours and emotions into healthier life enhancing alternatives.

 In addition to professional training the Centre sponsors a free monthly lecture to the public.
 The Centre's directors believe an increased understanding and awareness of mental health disturbances can overcome the barriers that may prevent individuals from seeking support.
-Clinical services in the form of individual and group therapy is offered.
+Clinical services in the form of individual and group therapy are offered.